 You know how politicians like to hide behind the excuse of an ageing population to justify unpopular policies?
 Many of them will adamantly claim that an ageing population inevitably means that retirement ages - for both state and private pensions - will simply have to rise.

-People are living for longer, the politicians tell us, and it would simply be unaffordable not to raise the retirement age as life expectancy increases.
-Well, that's basically bullshit!
 We've already seen most pension schemes become drastically less generous than they used to be - a problem that has also been portrayed as an inevitable consequence of an ageing population.
 Now we're told we must work further and further into old age before being allowed to retire.

 Naturally, politicians don't want to admit that it is their incompetence that means they're struggling to find enough money to pay decent pensions at a reasonable age.
 If governments had invested the nation's resources more wisely over the decades, we wouldn't have such pressures on the public purse and we wouldn't have to consider raising the retirement age as a possible way out of the fiscal mess we've got ourselves into.